schultzm/havic/README.md

 To include the subject sequence in the final alignment, just add the path to the subject file to the list in the `QUERY_FILES` block.

+#### Overcome biases in results

+As `havic` implements ML phylogenetic inference (via `IQ-Tree2`), there is a chance of arriving on a local optimum; hence, **the analysis should be run multiple times (>3) to more completely explore tree space**.
+Epidemiological conclusions should be based on the consensus of multiple runs and patient metadata (e.g., contact tracing, travel history).

 ## Release history

 Pre-release.